-Qualified cost share payment may be partially or entirely excluded from your gross income to the extent allowed under Section 126 (Section 126 and Temporary and Proposed IRS Regulation 16A.126-1 and 2).
+Qualified cost-share payments may be partially or entirely excluded from your gross income to the extent allowed under Section 126 (Section 126 and Temporary IRS Regulation 16A.126-1 and 16A.126-2).

-Your cost share payment incurred for reforestation project qualifies for reforestation tax deductions (see page 14) if the payment is included in your gross income.
+If your cost-share payment was incurred for a reforestation project, the payment qualifies for reforestation tax deductions (see page 15) if it is included in your gross income.

-To qualify for the income exclusion, the cost share payment must come from approved programs (by both the US Department of Agriculture and the Treasury for the federal programs), such as the Forest Health Protection Program, the Conservation Reserve Program, Conservation Security Program, Incentives Environmental Ouality Program, Wildlife Habitat Incentives Program, and Wetlands Reserve Program.
+To qualify for the income exclusion, the cost-share payment must come from approved programs (by both the U.S. Departments of Agriculture and the Treasury for the Federal programs), such as the Forest Health Protection Program, Conservation Reserve Program, Conservation Security Program, Environmental Quality Incentives Program, Wildlife Habitat Incentives Program, and Wetlands Reserve Program.
 Several State programs also qualify.

-Second, the cost share payment must be used for capital expenditure.
+Second, the cost-share payment must be used for capital expenditure.
 You cannot exclude a payment for an expense you can deduct in the year you incur it.

-The excludable amount is the present value of the greater of \$2.50 per acre or 10% of the average annual income from the affected acres in the last 3 years (see the Example for calculation steps).
+The excludable amount is the present value of the greater of \$2.50 per acre or 10 percent of the average annual income from the affected acres in the past 3 years (see the example for calculation steps on this page).

-You may not deduct an expense reimbursed with a cost-share payment and at the same time exclude the cost share from your income.
+You may not deduct an expense reimbursed with a cost-share payment and, at the same time, exclude the cost-share payment from your income.

-Note: what interest rate to use is not specifically defined.
+Note: The interest rate to use is not specifically defined.
 One source is to use Farm Credit System Bank rates (for estate valuation under Section 2032A).

-Attach a statement to your return that specifically describes the qualified cost share program and the calculation of the excludable portion.
+Attach a statement to your return that specifically describes the qualified cost-share program and the calculation of the excludable portion.

-In 2011, you received a \$4,000 costshare payment for capital expenditure in your woodland from a qualified federal program.
-Such cost share payment qualifies for income exclusion:
+In 2011, you received a \$4,000 cost-share payment for capital expenditure in your woodland from a qualified Federal program.
+Such cost-share payments qualify for income exclusion.

-If you had no income from the property in the last 3 years, you could exclude 3,876 (( $2.50 \times 100 \text{ acres}$ ) / 6.45%).
-The interest rate (6.45%) was from the Farm Credit System Bank (see Rev. Rul.
+If you had no income from the property in the past 3 years, you could exclude \$3,876 ((\$2.50 x 100 acres)/6.45 percent).
+The interest rate (6.45 percent) was from the Farm Credit System Bank (see Rev. Rul.
 2011-17 for interest rates).

-If you had \$9,600 in income from the timber property, use \$320 (10% of \$9,600 / 3), which is greater than \$250 ( $2.50 \times 100$ acres) to calculate the exclusion amount: (10% x (9,600 / 3)) / 6.45% = 4,961.
-Since \$4,000 cost share is less than the excludable amount of \$4,961, your entire cost share of \$4,000 may be excluded.
+If you had \$9,600 in income from the timber property, use \$320 (10 percent of \$9,600/3), which is greater than \$250 (\$2.50 x 100 acres) to calculate the exclusion amount: (10 percent x (\$9,600/3))/6.45 percent = \$4,961).
+Because a \$4,000 cost-share payment is less than the excludable amount of \$4,961, your entire cost-share payment of \$4,000 may be excluded.
 Attach a statement to your tax return describing the cost-share program and your calculations.